Ternary Weight Networks: Ternary Weight Networks

-Here $\bf{X}$ is the input of the block; $*$ is a convolutional operation or an inner product; $g$ is a nonlinear activation function; \textcircled{+} indicates an inner product or a convolution operation without any multiplication; $\bf{X}^{\text{next}}$ is the output of the block, and can serve as an input of the next block.
+where $\mathbf{X}$ is the input of the block; $\ast$ is a convolution or inner product operation; $\mathit{g}$ is a nonlinear activation function; $\oplus$ indicates a convolution or an inner product operation without multiplication; $\mathbf{Z}$ is the output feature map of the neural network block.
+It can also be used as input of the next block.